-16. O-ring
+- 15. Ball tip - 16.
+O-ring

+- 20. Pull shaft

+- 22. 01001

 - 22. Sleeve retainer

-- 17. Back-up ring 18.
-Packing cartridge

-- 23. Packing cartridge retainer
+- 23. Packing cartridge retainer B

 - 24. Puller

 - A. Connecting wire

 - B. Puller fitting

-- 8. Generously lubricate both ends of the packing cartridge wire with MagnaLube G or an equivalent PTFE-based lubricant.
+- Back-up ring Packing cartridge - 7.
+Lubricate the packing cartridge O-ring and back-up ring with MagnaLube G or an equivalent PTFE-based lubricant. - Generously lubricate both ends of the packing cartridge wire with MagnaLube G or an equivalent PTFE-based lubricant.
 Push and pull the wire 40-50 times to work the lubricant into the packing cartridge. - 9.
-If the ball tip (15) is damaged, replace it as follows:
+If the ball tip (15) is damaged, replace it as follows: - a.

-a.
 Hold the ball tip fitting with a wrench and unscrew the ball tip.

-NOTE: A removable thread-locking adhesive can be applied to the threads of the new ball tip if there are problems with the ball tip backing out.
+NOTE: A removable threadlocking adhesive can be applied to the threads of the new ball tip if there are problems with the ball tip backing out.

 b.
 Screw the new ball tip into the ball tip fitting.
-Tighten the ball tip finger tight until it bottoms against the fitting.
-Wipe off excess adhesive, if used.
+Hand-tighten the ball tip until it is bottomed against the fitting.
+Wipe off excess adhesive.